CosmoCortney/MungPlex/README.md

 ##### Mesen
 Open Mesen and disable rewind by going to `Settings/Preferences/Advanced/` and uncheck `Allow rewind to use up to...`.
 Also apply the contained lua script `MungPlex/resources/setMesenMungPlexFlag.lua`: In Mesen navigate to `Debug/Script Window/Open Script` and open `setMesenMungPlexFlag.lua`.
 Click the little gear and change the selection of `When a script window is opened` to `Load the previous script` (needs to be done only once).
 Click the play button (arrow pointing to the right) to execute.
-Run this script every time you want to connect to Mesen.
+Run this script every time you want to connect to Mesen if it is not executed automatically.

 ##### Yuzu
 The Nintendo Switch uses [ASLR (Address space layout randomization)](https://en.wikipedia.org/wiki/Address_space_layout_randomization) which causes base addresses to be randomized.
-Therefore no base can be determined and cheats have to be search again every time you start a game.
-But this should become easier if we find a way to figure out the base address each time.
+Therefore no base can be determined and cheats have to be search again every time you restart the game.
+A lot of research has to be done here.

 ### Connect To A PC Game
-On the tab bar click the tab labeled *Native Application*.
+On the tab bar click the *Native Application* tab.
 Under the sub-tab of *Application* you can select from all windowed applications.
 There you should find any PC game that is currently running.
-Alternatively you can select from any process of your PC by clicking the *Process* tab instead.
+Alternatively you can select from any process of your PC by clicking the *Processes* tab instead.

 <img src="MungPlex\resources\img\manual\MungPlex_connection_03.png" width="256">